Aliases for HDAC6 Gene

 UniProtKB/Swiss-Prot Summary for HDAC6 Gene

-Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4).
-Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events.
+Responsible for the deacetylation of lysine residues on the N-terminal part of the core histones (H2A, H2B, H3 and H4) (PubMed:10220385).
+Histone deacetylation gives a tag for epigenetic repression and plays an important role in transcriptional regulation, cell cycle progression and developmental events (PubMed:10220385).
 Histone deacetylases act via the formation of large multiprotein complexes (PubMed:10220385).
-In addition to histones, deacetylates other proteins: plays a central role in microtubule-dependent cell motility via deacetylation of tubulin (PubMed:12024216, PubMed:20308065).
+In addition to histones, deacetylates other proteins: plays a central role in microtubule-dependent cell motility by mediating deacetylation of tubulin (PubMed:12024216, PubMed:20308065).
 Promotes deacetylation of CTTN, leading to actin polymerization, promotion of autophagosome-lysosome fusion and completion of autophagy (PubMed:30538141).
 Involved in the MTA1-mediated epigenetic regulation of ESR1 expression in breast cancer (PubMed:24413532).
 In addition to its protein deacetylase activity, plays a key role in the degradation of misfolded proteins: when misfolded proteins are too abundant to be degraded by the chaperone refolding system and the ubiquitin-proteasome, mediates the transport of misfolded proteins to a cytoplasmic juxtanuclear structure called aggresome (PubMed:17846173).
 Probably acts as an adapter that recognizes polyubiquitinated misfolded proteins and target them to the aggresome, facilitating their clearance by autophagy (PubMed:17846173).

 Histone deacetylases (HDACs) are a group of enzymes closely related to sirtuins.
 They catalyze acetyl group removal from lysine residues in histones and non-histone proteins, causing transcriptional repression.
 HDACs are usually components of multiprotein complexes.